 Feature Scorecard Summary

-About Amazon Elastic Compute Cloud (EC2)
+What is Amazon Elastic Compute Cloud (EC2)?

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 Users can launch instances with a variety of OSs, load them with custom application environments, manage network access permissions, and run images on multiple systems.